yiminking/CME-CNN/README.md

 # CME-CNN
-This is an implementation of the CNN regression model for CME arrival time prediction on Python 3, Keras and TensorFlow.
-The model is trained to learn the mapping between features of CME image observations and its corresponding transit time between the Sun and the Earth.
+This is an implementation of the CNN regression model for Coronal Mass Ejections (CMEs) arrival time prediction on Python 3, Keras and TensorFlow.
+The model is trained to learn the mapping between features of CMEs white-light observations and its corresponding transit time between the Sun and the Earth.
 For example, the features extracted by the first convolutional layer for a CME is shown below: <br />
 ![](https://github.com/yiminking/CME-CNN/blob/master/imgs/first_max_pooling_output.png)

 **CME Arrival Time Prediction Using Convolutional Neural Network** <br />